-College Opportunity Program (COP) Learning Community at UNCP
+College Opportunity Program at UNCP

-The COP experience includes:
+The College Opportunity Program experience includes:

 - English courses are taught by the same instructors throughout the composition sequence (ENG 0104, 1050, 1060).
 This allows instructors to establish a rapport with students and to understand their individual writing strengths and weaknesses more effectively, thus facilitating the tutoring process.
-COP students are required to enroll in ENG 0104, a developmental course, to strengthen writing skills.
+College Opportunity Program students are required to enroll in ENG 0104, a developmental course, to strengthen writing skills.
 While this course does not count for graduation credit, it prepares students for the next courses in the sequence.
 The other courses in which the students enroll during the fall semester are regular general education requirement courses.